bigleesnitchin/LZ-Sybil-Reports/reports.md

 The combination of these two layers, leveraging clusters based on shared CEX deposit addresses along with manually reported similar on-chain activities, constitutes a robust detection method with minimal false positives.

-Activity preceding the snapshot was screened across 14 blockchains, with specific end blocks for each: Ethereum (end block 19757726), Optimism (end block 119326917), BSC (end block 38236464), Polygon (end block 56379454), Arbitrum (end block 205653169), Gnosis (end block 33677943), Linea (end block 4059728), Scroll (end block 5184468), Zksync (end block 32656745), Moonbeam (end block 6045324), Moonriver (end block 6637617), FTM (end block 80127182), Base (end block 13709885), and Celo (end block 25273962).
+Activity preceding the snapshot was screened across 14 blockchains.

-Furthermore, it's important to note that links on Arkham diagrams within this report are frequently missing, as Arkham only supports 7 out of the 14 mentioned blockchains.
+Additionally, it is important to note that links to Arkham diagrams in this report are often missing, as Arkham only supports 7 of the 14 blockchains mentioned.

 # Reward Address (If Eligible)
-0x7c66ea6c614c5f2f912c44825bb5aabc30b5b613
+0x4B1128714B0D4D5F3444183394f3B0fD5505dC50

-#Table of Contents
+# Table of Contents

 The subsequent section consolidates the rotation of the cluster's address list alongside its description, encompassing the shared CEX deposit address, an Arkham diagram, and the second layer of detection.